 How Will the Tax Deadline Extension Affect Taxpayers?

-Whether you’re filing as an individual, a business, a trust, an estate or anything else, your 2020 federal tax filing and payment deadline is now July 15.
+Whether you’re filing as an individual, a business, a trust, an estate or anything else, your 2020 tax year federal tax filing and payment deadline is now May 17.
 You won’t need to take any action in order to take advantage of this extension.

 However, the federal government recommends that taxpayers file their taxes as soon as possible, particularly those who are expecting tax refunds.
 Earlier in the year, U.S. Treasury Secretary Steve Mnuchin said that he wanted those refunds to get into people’s hands as soon as possible.
 This influx of cash is a great way for people to cushion the financial hit from the pandemic.